 PEI has 63 different Lighthouses, each one with a unique history.
 You could fill your whole time in PEI just searching for lighthouses, and at least a few should be on your itinerary.

 North Cape to Cavendish (129 KM)

-After exploring the North Cape head over to Cavendish, which is home of Anne of Green Gables.
-To be completely honest that has never been an interest of mine, but I know it’s a big attraction of PEI so I can’t write this guide without mentioning it.
-PEI has plenty of Anne of Green Gables attractions throughout the province but Cavendish is home to Green Gables Heritage Place, the site which inspired the setting for the beloved tales.
+After exploring the North Cape, head over to Cavendish, home of Anne of Green Gables.
+While that has never been an interest of mine, I know it’s a big attraction of PEI, so I can’t write this guide without mentioning it.

 Cavendish to Charlottetown (38 KM)

 After taking in the stunning natural landscapes of PEI, head to the capital of the province, Charlottetown.

 Don’t expect big city lights; the population of Charlottetown is under 40,000.
 But that’s all part of its charm!
 There are several accommodation options in Charlottetown to spend the night.